 If you move to an island known for its record-breaking days of sunshine, it’s hard to keep your nose in a book.
 Use this to your advantage!
-Find a park bench to review lesson notes, upgrade your balcony to a study space, or meet up with fellow pre-med students on the beach – just be sure to tackle your assignments before jumping in the ocean!
+Find a park bench to review lesson notes, upgrade your balcony to a study space, or meet up with fellow pre-med students on the beach – just be sure to tackle your assignments before jumping in the ocean and will guide you!

 It’s commonly accepted that people retain more information when they study regularly, at the same hour each day.
 Think of it like a habit: The more you practice, the more ingrained it will become.
 Here are some study tips that will keep your brain on the straight and narrow:

 Most of us are guilty of the last-minute study scramble, but it won’t help you retain your skills.
 As a medical student, most of the information you’re expected to remember is built over the years.
 Don’t think that you can learn it by osmosis!

 2. Turn off Your Devices

 If you’re attending medical school in Aruba, it’ll be tempting to constantly update your Instagram with gorgeous snaps.
 When it’s time to sit down and focus, be sure to turn your phone off (and log out of social media).

 We understand the desire to study everything at once, but try to compartmentalize your study sessions.
 Instead of going over two or three chapters of your textbook, focus on single subjects.
 Not only will this keep your mind on track, but it also ensures that you become much more well-versed on the topic and guide you more further.